-Safety and health should always be top priority, but there are also economic impacts bought about by the virus.
+Safety and health should always be a top priority, but there are also economic impacts brought about by the virus.
 The best we can do is to make sure that businesses can continue to operate even during a lockdown.

 It truly is better safe than sorry.
 Although we always hope for the best, it’s better to be prepared for the worst.
 Always keep a plan B or even a plan C in readiness, should the worst happen.
 These plans need to be realistic and can be executed fast.

 For instance, when employees need to work from home, their work software should already be installed or accessible from their home computer.
 That’s plan A. If they do not have a home computer or their home computer does not have the right specs, then there should be a laptop or desktop with all the software needed to be installed that they can take home.
 That would be plan B.